cundd/CunddAssetic/README.md

 ### compile:livereload

 Starts a [LiveReload](http://livereload.com/) compatible server that watches for file changes in fileadmin/ and re-compiles the assets if needed.
+The TypoScript constant `module.tx_assetic.settings.experimental` should be set to 1.

 ```bash
 typo3/cli_dispatch.phpsh extbase compile:livereload